 - Tip 5 – Smash out the bubbles in a shallow container:

-- Tip 6 – Make sure it’s not too thick of consistency:
+- Tip 6 – Make sure the buttercream isn’t too thick of consistency:

 - Tip 7 – Make the filling a thicker consistency